 Two Primary Points:

-1) Mindfulness is calm awareness of all that is.
-Mindfulness is anchored by attention to the breath.
+1) Mindfulness is conscious, non-judgmental attention on your present experience.
+Mindfulness meditation is anchored by attention to the breath.
 The process of breathing is to be appreciated, enjoyed and mindfully embraced.
-Mindfulness helps to release desires and aversions, which is a primary goal for growing toward a more enlightened state.
+General mindfulness helps to eliminate cravings and aversions, or at least reduce their negative impacts, which is a primary means of living in a more enlightened state.

 2) Mindfulness is cultivated by patient attention to the now – it does not try to make sense of the past or control future conditions.
 Mindfulness observes and accepts the present experience without any preconceived notions.

 NOTE: Mindfulness does not mean zoning out or denying reality.
 Rather, it means zoning into calm, conscious awareness.
 Mindfulness is not intense, forceful concentration – it is gentle, non-judgmental attention.

 – It is a natural desire to want.
 We want, then we eventually become content, and then we eventually want more.
 This is the cycle of suffering (aka the cycle of stress, dissatisfaction, or struggle).
 You will never obtain everything in life.
 You simply will not have everything you want – it is impossible because everything is infinite.

 – However, you can control your mind and step outside the endless cycle of desire and aversion.
 You don’t have to want – you can recognize desires but not be controlled by them.